 Experience is gained in radical surgery, radiation techniques, chemotherapy, and the complications inherent in these conditions in the hospital and office settings.
 Since the program does not have fellows, the residents receive invaluable experience in critical care, and work directly with the oncologists in the O.R. insuring a first-class surgical experience.

-David Holtz, MD, Chief Division of Gynecologic Oncology along with Xiaomang Stickles, MD takes a proactive role in didactic instruction, organizing a monthly oncology didactic conference as well as a monthly oncology slide review with the pathologists.
+David Holtz, MD, chief of the division of gynecologic oncology, along with Xiaomang Stickles, MD, takes a proactive role in didactic instruction, organizing a monthly oncology didactic conference as well as a monthly oncology slide review with the pathologists.
+Christine Kim, MD has recently joined our staff in the division of gynecologic oncology.

 Maternal-fetal medicine (MFM)